Abstract: A concise summary of the major points in a journal article or book.

 Holds: If the library item you want is already checked out to another patron, you can request that a hold be put on the item for you.
 When the item is returned, you will be notified when it is available.

-Interlibrary Loan: A service the library provides for all of our patrons.
+Interlibrary Loan: A service the library provides for Blue Ridge faculty, staff, and students.
 If there is a book or article that the Houff library does not have, you can request to borrow the item from another library through interlibrary loan.
 You can fill out a loan request and give it to someone at the information desk.

 Keywords: The most important words used in a database search.